aspatton/nd00333_AZMLND_C2/README.md

 ## Overview
 This project is part of the Udacity Machine Learning Engineer with Microsoft Azure Nanodegree.
 The focus of this project is the full pipeline for a ML project from start to finish.
 This includes testing and running the model via AutoML, finding the best peforming model, deploying it as an endpoint and consuming it (using Swagger) with a big focus on monitoring/logging.
 All of this is accomplished in an automated fashion via code, so no point-and-click in the Azure Portal at this point.
 You are an MLOps Engineer, prove it!

+The following diagram shows the project flow for both the first part and now the second part (this project).

 ![overview](./Project%202%20-%20flow.png)

 The dataset used in this project contains direct marketing data from financial institution's marketing campaign collected via telephone calls.
 The campaign's goal was an increase in subscribers.
 The main point of the model is determine if the user will subscribe (yes) or not (no).
 Thus, the predictor or Y is this decision.